SNAILTHELAZY/snail-blog-81a2c/_posts/2021-07-05-cheatsheet-of-angular.md

 This will compile the project into a bundle of HTML, CSS and JS in the dist directory.

 ## Proxying
 When you wish to make request from your angular project to server which is not in the same port, domain or hosts.
-You will receive an error about Cross Origin Resource Sharing, which you are about to request a resource which is not the same origin as your angular server.

 ## Syntaxes of Structural Directives